 The eleven-book set of Blumenfeld’s Alpha-Phonics First Readers works well alongside Alpha-Phonics for practice reading material.
 These readers include black-and-white illustrations.
 This set of readers is incorporated into the online phonics program at no cost.
 Children can watch the video lessons along with a parent or tutor, then practice reading with the free downloaded pages.

 Blumenfeld recommended teaching cursive handwriting along with phonics, so the website includes Blumenfeld’s Handwriting Online.
-This section of the website has 73 free lessons in cursive handwriting and even includes suggestions for teaching left-handed writers.
+This section of the website has 73 free lessons for cursive handwriting and even includes suggestions for teaching left-handed writers.
 The lessons do not include student worksheets.
-The lessons show and tell what students should practice, but since there are no printable pages you need to provide models yourself on a whiteboard, on paper, or in some other manner that students can easily copy.
+The lessons show and tell what students should practice, but since there are no printable pages, you need to provide models yourself on a whiteboard, on paper, or in some other manner that students can easily copy.

 Other Blumenfeld Resources

 The Camp Constitution website serves as an archive of Blumenfeld’s work, so there are many more free resources than those I have already mentioned.
 Among them is the complete text of his book How to Tutor in which Blumenfeld teaches parents how to teach both math and phonics.